Hypertext Transfer Protocol Bis

 consensus is required both for changes to the document and anything that

-As part of that work, the following issues are explicitly called out for
+As part of the HTTP/2.0 work, the following issues are explicitly called out for

 * A negotiation mechanism that is capable of not only choosing between

 HTTP/1.x and HTTP/2.x, but also for bindings of HTTP URLs to other